Peach Upside-Down Cake

 • stirring spoon

-• 9×9 well coated baking pan
+• 9×9 well coated baking pan, or pan lined with parchment paper

 • medium mixing bowl